Super Critical Fluid Extraction (SCFE) is the process of separating one component from another, using super critical fluids (SCFs).

-In this type of process the advantages of supercritical fluids are twofold; One, it can permeate any raw material much faster and more easily than a liquid.
-Surface tensions and viscosities are much lesser than with liquids, thus the penetration is more comprehensive allowing access to the smaller pores otherwise inaccessible to liquids; Two, these same qualities facilitate a faster and more efficient recovery of the solvent.
-This results in no product solvent contamination for the customer and a faster processing speed owing to the speedier recovery of the solvent – normally the slowest common denominator.
+- These same qualities facilitate a faster and more efficient recovery of the solvent.
+This results in no product contamination for the customer and a faster processing speed owing to the speedier recovery of the CO2 – normally the slowest rate limiting common denominator.

 CO2 SCFE is widely accepted as the optimum extraction technique available for botanicals.

 Contact the CO2E team today to find out how we can help.